SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

     The existing 2 model replicas will continue to serve traffic, *but a third replica will not be loaded* onto the remaining server replica.

-    In other words, the scheduler will either be able to schedule all the requested replicas, or, if unable to do so, will leave the state of the cluster unchanged.
+    In other words, the scheduler either schedules all the requested replicas, or, if unable to do so, leaves the state of the cluster unchanged.

     Introducing partial scheduling would make the overall results of assigning models to servers significantly less predictable and ephemeral.
 This is because models may end up moved